mosip/documentation/docs/inji-wallet/technical-overview/integration-guide/pixelpass.md

 // ecc is Error Correction Level for the QR generated. defaults to "L".
 // header defaults to empty string if not passed.
 ```
-The `generateQRCode` takes a data, ECC (Error correction level) which when not passed defaults to L and header which defaults to empty string if not passed.
-Returns a base64 encoded PNG image.

 **generateQRData( data, header )**

+The `generateQRData` takes a valid JSON string and a header which when not passed defaults to an empty string.
+This API will return a base45 encoded string which is `Compressed > CBOR Encoded > Base45 Encoded`.

 - `data` - Data needs to be compressed and encoded.